-Emergency drill/rehearsal: A process to rehearse anticipated emergency scenarios or events, designed to help clarify roles and responsibilities, provide training and verify the adequacy of the emergency response
+Emergency drill/rehearsal: A process to rehearse anticipated emergency scenarios or events, designed to help clarify roles and responsibilities, provide training and verify the adequacy of the emergency response.

 Emergency Management Plan (EMP): A written set of instructions for the service to prepare for and respond to emergencies.
-A guide to preparing an emergency plan and an Emergency Management Plan template are available on the DET website (refer to Sources)
+A guide to preparing an emergency plan and an Emergency Management Plan templates are available on the DET website (refer to Sources).

-Emergency services: Includes ambulance, fire brigade, police and state emergency services - https://info.australia.gov.au/information-and-services/public-safety-and-law/emergency-services
+Emergency services: Includes ambulance, fire brigade, police and state emergency services.